What are the average SMSF costs and fees? SMSF operating, administration and audit costs are a key consideration when you setup an SMSF.

 No. The costs to setup an SMSF are not tax deductible and this has been confirmed by the ATO.
 The SMSF setup costs including legal expenses, document expenses, accounting fees and the fees to register a trustee company with ASIC are all capital in nature and a deduction cannot be claimed for these establishment expenses.

 Some accountants may record the SMSF setup costs in accounts of the SMSF and amortise (write-off) over 5 years however this is unnecessary.
-SMSF establishment fees should be treated as a tax deductible expense in the accounts.
+SMSF establishment fees should be treated as a non-tax deductible expense in the accounts.

 Who pays SMSF setup costs?